kt946/japanese-quiz-mern-app/README.md

 ## Description

 Sakura Study is a MERN (MongoDB, Express.js, React, Node.js) language learning app designed to help people study Japanese using a gamified approach, similar to Duolingo.
 The app offers exercises for users to practice material from the popular Japanese textbook, [Genki: An Integrated Course in Elementary Japanese (3rd edition)](https://genki3.japantimes.co.jp/en/), including hiragana, katakana, kanji, vocabulary, and phrases.
 It also features leaderboards for users to compete with each other and track their progress, along with a dark mode feature.
-It was created to assist students of all ages and levels in learning Japanese in a fun and engaging way through self-study.
+It was created to assist students of all ages and levels in learning Japanese in a fun and engaging way through self-study. 頑張って！(Good luck!)

 ⭐ Note: The website may require some time for the server to spin up.